Integrador-VoiceStyleTransfer/spanish-voice-style-transfer/README.md

 ## Experiments

 ### Database
-To train our models we used the corpus provided by [2] and about 1200 audios recorded in Spanish by three members of our team.
+To train our models we used the corpus provided by [2] and three members of our team recorded 400 audios in Spanish each one.

 ### Experimental phase
 We trained four models to compare them and find which approximation brings the best results when performing a voice style transfer in Spanish.

 - **M-Chou:** The first model was a replica of the training shown at [1].
 We tried to get familiar with the implementation with this experiment.

-- **M-Chou+3:** The second model was trained using using audios in English and in Spanish as well.
-With this mixed dataset we tried to check if the model was able to extract features from the audios in English and take advantage of these feature to improve the Spanish
+- **M-Chou+3:** The second model was trained using audios in English and in Spanish as well.
+With this mixed dataset we tried to check if the model was able to extract features from the audios in English and take advantage of these features to improve the Spanish style transfers.

 - **M-3SS:** The third model was trained using just the audios in Spanish.
 We tried to check if the model was able to extract enough features from a few speakers.